learn-co-curriculum/phase-1-js-fetch-on-demand-with-forms/README.md

 ## Getting Started

 First, let's get the JSON server up and running in the background.
-From inside this assignment's local directory, run `npm install`.
-When NPM finishes installing the necessary packages, run `json-server --watch db.json` to start the JSON server.
+From inside this assignment's local directory, run `json-server --watch db.json` to start the JSON server.
 In your browser, you can verify the server is running by navigating to `http://localhost:3000/movies` to see the API data.